Nutritional Needs of Adolescents: What to Eat

 Vitamin D deficiency is not uncommon, and teens may need to take a vitamin D supplement.

-Most foods that contain vitamin D are fortified.
-Here are some of the best sources of this important nutrient for teenagers.
+Few foods are natural sources of vitamin D. Most foods that do contain vitamin D have been fortified.
+These are some of the best sources of this important nutrient for teens.

 Download